Kaporos/ez-grapher/README.md

 Create one folder inside of data/ per graph you want to made. (look at samples)

-Then, inside graph's folder, create as many files `.txt` as you want, following this format:
+Then, inside graph's folder, create as many files `.txt` as you want (and each of them will be plotted on the same graph), following this format:

     labelX, labelY
     x1, y1